 The peloton sets off from Bastogne, so effectually the women’s version of the race should be called Bastogne-Liège.
 The route through the Ardennes is far from flat, yet it takes awhile for the first official climb to appear.
-The first of eight classified ascents is the Côte de Wanne at kilometre 55.
+The first of nine classified ascents is the Côte de Mont-le-Soie at kilometre 52.

-After the Wanne Liège-Bastogne-Liège Femmes tackles one climb after the other.
-The Wanne is quicly followed by the Côte de Stockeu and the Côte de la Haute-Levée before the riders descend to the foot of longest climb of the day, the Col du Rosier.
+After the Mont-le-Soie Liège-Bastogne-Liège Femmes tackles one climb after the other.
+The Mont-le-Soie is quickly followed by the Côte de Wanne, Côte de Stockeu and the Côte de la Haute-Levée before the riders descend to the foot of the longest climb of the day, the Col du Rosier.

-The longest descent of the day flies down the Rosier and then it’s time for the energy sapping Côte de Desnié, where the tension will be rising as the decisive phase of the 2019 and 2020 editions is coming closer.
+It’s also the longest descent of the day.
+The riders flies down the Rosier and then it’s time for the energy sapping Côte de Desnié, where the tension will be rising as the decisive phase of the 2019 and 2020 editions is coming closer.
 Both Annemiek van Vleuten and Lizzie Deignan attacked from a lead group on the Côte de la Redoute to solo to victory.
 The 1.6 kilometres climb out of the Amblève Valley goes up at 9.4%.

 Last year, Van Vleuten tried to repeat her success formula of 2019 with an attack on La Redoute, but it didn’t work out.
 To begin with, Marlen Reusser was glued to her back wheel, and then a regroupment took place on the Sprimont climb.